worktile/ng-codemirror/README.md

 - support copy text in readOnly 'nocursor' mode.
 - ensure init codemirror after nativeElement has been attached （codemirror need a real element width）.
 - support flexiable height by autoMaxHeight.
-- support all options by codemirror.
+- support all options by codemirror（^5.52.0）.

 ## Alternatives